-If other men in your family have MPB, it makes even more likely you’ll have it too, as it runs in families.
-If your dad or uncles or older brothers have MPB, there’s a good chance you’ll develop it too.
+If other men in your family have MPB it makes it even more likely you’ll have it too, as it runs in families.
+If your dad or uncles or older brothers have MPB there’s a good chance you’ll develop it too.
 Read more about identifying MPB.

 So DHT is a hormone which binds to organs in your body to affect how they work.

 One type of organ DHT can bind to is called a hair follicle, which is a structure in your skin which produces hair.
 Free testosterone is converted to DHT in your hair follicles and then the DHT binds to the follicles at specific sites called receptors (think of the DHT molecule as a key and the receptor as a keyhole that matches the key).
 In most areas of your body the DHT encourages the follicle to grow a strand of hair.

 But the hair follicles in your scalp are an exception.
 When DHT binds to the follicles in your scalp, it causes them to shrink.
 As the follicles shrink over time, they produce gradually shorter and finer hair, until the follicle eventually closes up and no hair is produced at all.
 This is why your hair thins with MPB before you go bald.

 In really basic terms, DHT causes male pattern baldness by making the hair follicles in your scalp shrink.
 But why does this occur in some men more than others?